Photo: Corporate & Incentive Travel

 The Tools You Need

 “Diplomacy is the skill of managing people, and the ability to communicate in a non-offensive manner.”
-It is also the conduct by government officials to secure safe relations between nations.
+It is also the conduct of government officials to secure safe relations between nations.
 The way you present your views determines the outcome.
 When handling sensitive conversation topics or mistakes, a diplomatic approach allows you to remedy the situation without damaging the relationship.
 Instead of encouraging conflict, diplomacy resolves conflict.
 It consists of one’s mannerisms, demeanor, attitude, and timing.
 Using “personal” diplomacy is your ability to get your point across without appearing pushy or dictatorial.

 “Dignity is an individual’s self-respect.
 It is something that should be given not taken.”
-People need to have a sense of dignity about themselves regardless of what economic background they come from, or awkward situation that just occurred.
+People need to have a sense of dignity about themselves regardless of what economic background they come from, or the awkward situation that just occurred.
 Maintain dignity when things go wrong.

 “Tact is the act of using gentle (non-offensive) language when dealing with controversial issues.”
 Tact is knowing what to say to avoid giving offense, and how and when to say it.
 Tact is not just saying what the other party wants to hear, but it is choosing words that are not emotionally charged or confrontational and are truthful, thus, demonstrating respect for the other person’s rank, position, stature, gender, age, nationality, ethnicity, whatever the case may be.
 Sometimes it’s about not saying anything at all.